supershaneski/chatgpt-with-image-sample/README.md

 I started this project with the aim of using image analysis with GPT-4.
 However, at that time, image input was not yet available.
 In lieu of image input in Chat API, I initially used [ml5's ImageClassifier](#ml5-image-classifier) instead, which proved to be quite effective for basic object analysis.
 In my opinion, if your goal is just to create an application like a ***Bring Me*** or ***Scavenger Hunt*** type of game app, it should suffice.

-My interest was reignited when OpenAI [announced the addition of new features to ChatGPT, including voice and vision capabilities](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak).
-Nevertheless, there was no specific mention of APIs, although rumors suggested that everything would be unveiled during OpenAI [DevDay](https://devday.openai.com/).

-Consequently, I decided to revisit this project, picking up where I had left off.
-In the absence of any documentation for the API, I had to make educated guesses about how image input would be implemented, including the request parameters and response format.
-I also drew insights from those who had gained access to ChatGPT with image input functionality.

 # DALL·E 3